micheles/papers/PITCHME.md

 **some bottleneck are just not there**

-- I you need to write a lot of data the single writer architecture scales a lot more than one could expect (> 10 GB/minute)
+- if you need to write a lot of data the single writer architecture scales a lot more than one could expect (> 10 GB/minute)
 - tip: disabling the swap is a good idea